aws/amazon-documentdb-odbc-driver/src/markdown/setup/developer-guide.md

    6. `brew install mongo-cxx-driver`
    7. Install Java **JDK** (version 8+ - 17 recommended)
       - This can be done through Homebrew using `brew install --cask temurin<version>`.
+      - If the above command fails with `No Cask with this name exists`, run `brew tap homebrew/cask-versions` first and try it again.
       - Ensure to set `JAVA_HOME`.
 Make sure it is set to temurin.
 Other JDK package may cause test errors such as `Unable to get initialized JVM` at run time.
       Example: /Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home